unstoppabledomains/docs/src/domain-registry-essentials/architecture-overview.md

 `ProxyReader` consolidates these operations into a single call.

-For more information on how the resolution process works read [Resolving Domain Records](resolving-domain-records.md).
+For more information on how the resolution process works read [Resolving domain records](resolving-domain-records.md).

 ## Domain Hierarchy and Ownership

 Domain ownership can take many forms in CNS.

 A domain can be owned by both an external address (one that is accessed with a private key) or an internal address (i.e.: a smart contract).
 Managing domains with smart contracts opens up many new ways to structure ownership.
 For example, domain management could be governed by a multi-signature wallet or it could be equally shared among a group of administrators.
 These are two simple examples but there are many more possibilities.
-If it can be expressed in Ethereum smart contracts, it can own a domain.

 Subdomains are subject to the same set of rules as second-level domains in CNS.
 Subdomains can be transferred or burned by both a direct owner and a domain zone owner (i.e. parent domain owner).
 Only a direct domain owner can set a `Resolver` address and manage domain records.

 Such an ownership model might not be suitable for every user.
 One may want to mint subdomains that are irrevocable and can be transferred only by a direct owner – this and other models are possible if a domain zone is owned by a smart contract.
 For more details on alternative ownership models, see the section below.

 {% hint style="info" %}
 **Note:** If the owner of a `.crypto` top-level domain is set to a [burn address](https://etherscan.io/address/0x000000000000000000000000000000000000dEaD), that means that only direct owners can transfer or burn their second-level domains.
 To mint second-level domains we use a different mechanism, which doesn't rely on domain ownership.
-For more information, see the [Minting Controller](architecture-overview.md#minting-controller) section.
+For more information, see the [Minting controller](architecture-overview.md#minting-controller) section.
 {% endhint %}

-### Alternative Ownership Models
+### Alternative ownership models

 Using Solidity smart contracts allows many new ways to manage subdomains.
 One of these ways is to use the `DomainZoneController` smart contract, which is supported by the Unstoppable Domains team.